 |U||Late (After Register Closes)||Schools should keep registers open for a reasonable amount of time, after which the student should be marked with a U.|

-The child is of non-compulsory school age and is not required to be in school during this session.
-This code should only be used for students who have not yet passed the 1st January, 1st April or 1st September following their 5th birthday.
+Sessions non-compulsory school-age children are not expected to attend.
+This code should only be used for early years students who have not yet passed the 1st January, 1st April or 1st September following their 5th birthday.

 |Y||Unable to attend due to exceptional circumstances||The school is closed due to an unavoidable cause or the student is unable to travel to the school.
 It can also be used where the pupil is in custody (for less than four months).
 This code is collected for statistical purposes but does not contribute to your attendance figures.|

 |Z||Pupil Not On Roll||This code can be used when setting up registers in advance of pupils joining.
 Schools must take attendance for pupils from the first day the student should be attending the school.|